 Coming to terms with Ehlers-Danlos type IV (Vascular type)

-I saw a Clinical Pharmacologist this week about my Dysautonomia.
-I have been told I have Ehlers-Danlos type 4… the vascular type
+In 2012 I saw a Clinical Pharmacologist/vascular specialist about my already diagnosed Dysautonomia.
+As a result I got diagnosed with Ehlers-Danlos type 4… the vascular type.

 I refuse to see EDS IV as a death sentence.
-Whilst average life expectancy is 40, some have made it to their fifties, , and still going, to 65 and another lived to 73 years old!
+Whilst average life expectancy is 40, some have made it to their fifties and still going to 65.
+Another lived to 73 years old.
 Whilst EDS IV is generally thought of as autosomal dominant, in some people its apparently polygenic, meaning the severity any family member gets may depend on the mix of mutations both parents contribute.

 EDS does have some overlap with autism so the two can occur and the child of one of my cousins is hypermobile, has some of the health picture of EDS and is dx’d with autism.
 So in case this is undx’d in other families I’m sharing the info.

 My husband came across an article about the use of Doxycycline in mice with EDS IV.
 It was found to reduce aortic aneurisms three fold.
 I was put on prophylactic Doxycycline daily since 2009 because of IgG2 deficiency.
 Nobody knew then that I also had EDS IV.
 Did it help delay or reduce my issues?
-This summer, the GP allowed me to take a break from the Doxy.
-I took a break in October.
-My dysautonomia, joint pain, feet pain, hand stiffness all worsened.
-I also began getting stabbing pains in my toes and arm.
-Could be just coincidence, but I’m going to follow the mice and go straight back onto the Doxy.
+I’m going to follow the mice and stay on the Doxy.

 Here’s info on Ehlers-Danlos type 4 (vascular type):